mohamed-Hamdy97/flashCards/README.md

 ## Installation guide
   1-clone this repo.
-  2-change directory - cd FlashCard
+  2-change directory->cd FlashCard.
-  3-install dependencies - npm install
+  3-install dependencies->npm install.
-  -start dev server - expo start or npm start
+  4-start dev server ->expo start or npm start.
 ## you can see the running of this app within:
   https://snack.expo.io/@mohamed_elnagar/flachcards